osalvador/tapiGen2/README.md

 better.
 In fact, if you're using Oracle 11g, the function cache will be used for subsequent calls.

+<a name="watsNew"></a>
 ## What's New in tapiGen2

-tapiGen2 has been rewritten to complete, but based on the same philosophy as its predecessor. tapiGen2 uses the template engine [tePLSQL](https://github.com/osalvador/tePLSQL) that simplifies the creation of code and allows it to be easily customizable.
+tapiGen2 uses the template engine [tePLSQL](https://github.com/osalvador/tePLSQL) that simplifies the creation of code and allows it to be easily customizable.

 It also adds new features to the generated API, and some of them are modified.
-I decided to eliminate the management of exceptions raised by Daniel McGhan, because I believe that exception handling is very personal and depends on the architecture chosen for each project
+Now , as an option, the framework [ logger ]( https://github.com/oraopensource/logger ) is used for exception handling

 Also it includes: